johnmaguire/Cardinal/README.md

-Cardinal
+Meet Cardinal.
 ========
-A modular, Twisted IRC bot.
+Cardinal is your new best friend and personal assistant on IRC.
+A modular, Twisted-based Python IRC bot, Cardinal has plenty of common features (such as a calculator, fetching of page titles, etc.) as well as some more interesting ones (integration with Last.fm and YouTube searching.)
+If you're a developer, it's easy to create your own plugins in a matter of minutes.

 Instructions
 ------------
 Running Cardinal is as simple as typing `./cardinal.py`.
-To configure it to connect to your network you may either modify `cardinal.py` or use command line options.
-Run `./cardinal.py -h` for more information.

-To install a plugin, simply add the plugin name to the `plugins` list in `CardinalBot.py`.

-To use the admin plugin, modify `plugins/admin/config.py` to contain your username and vhost in the following format: `nick@vhost`.
-Finally, uncomment the admin plugin from your `plugins` list in `CardinalBot.py`.
+Before running Cardinal, you should ensure that you have set your network settings in the `cardinal.py` file, or run `./cardinal.py -h` to use command line arguments to set the network and channels you would like Cardinal to connect to.

+Before running Cardinal, you should add your nick and vhost to the `plugins/admin/config.py` file in the format `nick@vhost` in order to take advantage of admin-only commands.

-What does it do?
+What can Cardinal do?
 ----------------
-Currently, Cardinal can...
+Out of the box Cardinal can...

 * Get the title of URLs in chat
 * Search for YouTube videos